kosmasgen/SQLDomainGen/README.md

 ```

 ### Validation Report

-SpringForge includes a built-in validation system that verifies the generated backend against the original SQL schema.
+SpringForge validates the generated backend against the source schema.

 Example output (based on the above schema):